 Often described as an educational game, this money personality profile deck of cards includes: or money management games, each deck of cards includes:

 - 3 blue cards: One side has Thinking Points/Discussion Ideas and the reverse has sorting cards for playing Money Habitudes solitaire.

 - 1 green card: One side has directions to play Money Habitudes solitaire.
 The other side has questions for additional discussion and taking next steps.

 - 8 yellow interpretation cards for understanding the six Habitudes and what they may mean.
 Each Habitude has its own interpretation card which includes a motto, a description of how others may see a person with that Habitude and typical advantages and disadvantages associated with that Habitude.
 On the back of each card are suggestions for next steps.

 - 54 white statement cards - Each of the six Habitudes has nine corresponding cards.
 Each is coded on the back with a colorful picture to identify the Habitude with which it is associated.

-Best results come from using one deck of cards per person so everyone participates and gets his or her own money personality assessment.
+The most powerful results come from using one deck of cards per person so everyone participates and gets his or her own money personality assessment.
 Therefore, use 10 decks for a class of 10 people.

 The durable, laminated cards can be used over and over.

-Money Habitudes is endorsed by the Institute of Consumer Financial Education and included in the national Jump$tart Clearinghouse.
+Money Habitudes is endorsed by the Institute of Consumer Financial Education and included in the National Jump$tart Clearinghouse.